cmu-phil/r-tetrad/README.md

 This is a proposed novel wrapping in R of the algorithms in the Tetrad project, https://github.com/cmu-phil/tetrad, using [rJava](https://rdrr.io/cran/rJava/man/) that removes the need for the user to install anything but R.

 Some algorithms have already been included as of 2024-09-05.
-Finishing up the rest should fairly quick once the idea has been worked out.
+Finishing up the rest should fairly quick once the idea has been worked out and debugged.

 The initial goal is to reproduce the functionality of [TetradSearch.py in the py-tetrad project](https://github.com/cmu-phil/py-tetrad/blob/main/pytetrad/tools/TetradSearch.py) using rJava, without requiring the user to install Python or even to install Java themselves.
 We got extensive user feedback about that from R users, who almost universally expressed a preference that installing Python and Java in addition to R for R code, and manually coordinating them with R, was suboptimal.
 In this project, we eliminate the need to install Python or even Java; only R is needed; the scripts handle the connection to Java internally so that this is transparent to the user.
 The TetradSearch.py class in py-tetrad is a model we can follow for creating methods for our new R wrapping.